Select Page

 Department of Housing Preservation and Development (HPD)

-This is the largest municipal housing preservation and development agency in the nation.
 HPD is responsible for developing and maintaining affordable housing, enforcing housing quality standards, and regulating the city’s housing market.
+HPD also inspects homes for safety, brings cases in Housing Court, and engages in community revitalization initiatives.
 Mayor’s Management Report

 New York City Housing Authority (NYCHA)